- Full list of Commands and Permissions

-Thanks to the following people who have been gracious enough to donate: jonDatz, xrobau, Gussi, Dizzy, R. Meijer, FoundationCraft, T. Bronner, R. Thompson, The Pokemon Server, legitplay.net, D. Senff, Vik1395, TagCraftMC, D. Strickner, M. Wilson, Rhythmatic.
+Thanks to the following people who have appreciated the plugin enough to donate: jonDatz, xrobau, Gussi, Dizzy, R. Meijer, FoundationCraft, T. Bronner, R. Thompson, The Pokemon Server, legitplay.net, D. Senff, Vik1395, TagCraftMC, D. Strickner, M. Wilson, Rhythmatic, W. Downey.

 Also thanks to IMathe172I (Lang Lukas) for contributing code to support elliptic and rectangular border shapes, and Indiv0 for contributing code to support border wrapping.

-This plugin is intended to efficiently provide a border for each of your worlds, which nobody is allowed beyond except for people temporarily granted bypass access.
+This plugin is intended to efficiently provide a border for each of your worlds, which only people granted special bypass access are allowed beyond.
 These borders can be round/elliptic or square/rectangular.
 As the plugin has been written with performance as the most important goal, it should have no performance impact on your server.
 Additional world trimming and filling commands are available as well.

 Older plugins which originally inspired the creation of this one: rBorder and BorderGuard.

 - You can set up a separate border for each world, but only one border per world.